+Whether you teach English, Chinese, French, Russian, it doesn’t matter.
 When you become a freelance language teacher on iTalki, it is essential to introduce yourself effectively and professionally.
-Whether you teach English, Chinese, French, Russian, it doesn’t matter.
-You will need to know how to introduce yourself on iTalki adequately.

 How Do I Introduce Myself as an iTalki Teacher?

 As you begin thinking about how to introduce yourself as a teacher, think about your potential students.
 It is crucial to make the introduction age-appropriate as well as content-specific.
-For example, if you wish to teach children lessons, your introduction should be on their level.
+If you wish to teach children lessons, your introduction should be on their level.
 If you plan to teach businessmen and women, be sure you are business-appropriate.

-Start your intro with a greeting.
+Start your intro with a greeting in the target language.
 This could be something as simple as “Good Morning!”
-“Good Afternoon!” or “Good Evening!”
-You could do your greeting in English or any other dialect you plan to instruct.
-You could also do a greet in all the languages you instruct.
+“Good Afternoon!” or “Good Evening!”.

 As you introduce yourself, be sure to tell where you are from and where you currently live.
 Where you are from can play a lot into dialect and accents.
 Explain your living experience, such as do you move a lot?
 Are you a world traveler?